James Case Speech and Hearing Scholarship

-The James Case Speech and Hearing Scholarship is an operating account within the Department of Speech and Hearing Science.
+The James Case Speech and Hearing Scholarship is an operating account within the speech and hearing science program area at the College of Health Solutions.
 Funding for this scholarship is made possible by contributions to the scholarship fund by alumni, faculty, staff and other donators.

-Dr. James Case was a faculty member who was an integral part of the ASU's Department of Speech and Hearing for 31 years.
+Dr. James Case was an integral faculty member in speech and hearing science at ASU for 31 years.
 He taught classes, conducted research and provided clinical services and training in the areas of voice and cranio-facial disorders.
-As a tribute to Dr. Case's contribution to our students and the field of speech-language pathology, the department established the James Case Speech and Hearing Scholarship to provide financial aid to those seeking a profession in the art and science of speech-language pathology.
+As a tribute to Dr. Case's contribution to our students and the field of speech-language pathology, the college established the James Case Speech and Hearing Scholarship to provide financial aid to those seeking a profession in the art and science of speech-language pathology.

 The award provides financial assistance to help defray tuition expenses.
-Award winners must meet all departmental admission eligibility requirements and continue academic progress, as verified by the chair of the Department of Speech and Hearing Science, to receive the award.
+Award winners must meet all admission eligibility requirements and continue academic progress, as verified by the speech and hearing science program, to receive the award.
 At present, this award is intended for incoming master's candidates from the ASU undergraduate program.